ceramicnetwork/.github/ECOSYSTEM-ALLIANCE.md

 ## Structure

 The CEA has three levels of organiztional structure:

-- **Members**: The totality of all CEA participants.
+`Members`: All participants.

-- **Working Groups (WG)**: Collections of members tackling specific areas of interest, such as Ceramic governance or identity.
+`Working Groups`: Collections of members tackling specific areas of interest, such as Ceramic governance or identity.

-- **Stewards**: CEA members in charge of running CEA meetings and ensuring integrity of process.
+`Stewards`: CEA members in charge of running CEA meetings and ensuring integrity of process.

 ## Meetings